 Now in its 18th iteration, the Brooks Cascadia is one of the longest-standing trail runners on the market, and for good reason.
 This is a shoe that can do it all, with the traction and protection you need for rugged trails alongside a hefty dose of cushioning for long days out.
 Add to that a roomy toe box and an emphasis on stability, and the Cascadia is an easy-wearing shoe that's deservingly popular among a wide audience, from ultrarunners and daily joggers to mile-crunching thru-hikers (it’s gaiter-compatible, too).
 All told, it’s a workhorse shoe that will put a bounce in your step, which is never a bad combination.

-The Cascadia 18 remains the same as its predecessor in most respects, with the notable addition of a quick-drying mesh upper and overlays in high-wear areas to help improve durability.
+The Cascadia 18 remains similar to its predecessor in most respects, with the notable addition of a quick-drying mesh upper and overlays in high-wear areas to help improve durability.
 And despite the shoe’s wide base and all-terrain-vehicle feel, we’ve found it to be more precise than the boat-like Speedgoat above, even while traversing off-camber terrain.
-Of course, the Cascadia still can’t match the speed or light weight of some of the top models here, and we think it’s a bit overkill for a daily trainer (the 17 and 18 are an ounce heavier than the 16 for the pair).
+Of course, the Cascadia still can’t match the speed or light weight of some of the top models here, and we think it’s a bit overkill for a daily trainer (the 18 is nearly an ounce heavier per pair than previous models).
 But for a trail shoe that will provide reliable stability and protection mile after mile—and double as a capable hiking shoe—the Cascadia remains one of the best all-rounders in the game.
+The updated Cascadia 19 will be available very soon, and we will update this listing upon release.

 See the Men's Brooks Cascadia 18 See the Women's Brooks Cascadia 18